jeffhammond/blog/Finnish_language.md

 you are eating varnish-flavored quark, because "lakka" means both varnish and cloudberry.
 You will also have to figure out from context whether something is a cucumber or a throat (both are "kurkku").

 On the other hand, it can translate from images, which is incredible useful when one receives a form letter or a parking ticket.
+I frequently use my phone to translate street signs (not while driving, of course) and other public postings

 # Online Resources